gem-pasteur/macsylib/tests/data/models/test_model_package/README.md

 # This a readme along the test_models package

-It's used to validated the concept of macsyfinder models packaging through github.com
+It's used to validated the concept of macsylib models packaging through github.com